raspberrypilearning/silly-eyes/en/step_4.md

 --- task ---

+Click on your character sprite and then the Code tab.

-Add graphic effects to your character like you did with the Googly eyes
+Add graphic effects to your character like you did with the Googly eyes.

 --- /task ---

-Now add an accessory that changes when you click on it using the `next costume`{:class="block3looks"} block.
+Now add an accessory sprite that changes when you click on it using the `next costume`{:class="block3looks"} block.
 This is how we got Gobo's hat to change.

 --- task ---